Chirishman/chirishman.github.io/_posts/2019-07-12-Advanced-Audiobook-Generation.md

 ### 1. Organize the files

 Put your source audio file(s) all into a folder and use the book title as the name for that folder.
 Keep track of where this is as you will need this full path later and will be adding new files which you create to this location.
-Make sure that all files sort in the correct order (add padding zeroes to the front of any track numbers if necessary so that "ABCD 20" does not preceeed "ABCD 3" when sorted by name).
+Make sure that all files sort in the correct order (add padding zeroes to the front of any track numbers if necessary so that "ABCD 20" does not precede "ABCD 3" when sorted by name).

 ### 2. Find the Chapter Names/Count of Chapters